twomice/viper_search_api_attachments/README.txt

 Go to the configuration: admin/config/search/search_api/attachments

-Enter the full path on your server where you build the jar e.g. /var/apache-tika-0.8-src/tika-app/target/ and the name of the jar file e.g. tika-app-0.8.jar
+Enter the full path on your server where you downloaded the jar e.g. /var/apache-tika/ and the name of the jar file e.g. tika-app-1.0.jar